Jayen Mehta: Awards and recognition

 In 2021, he was named among India's Most Influential Marketing Leaders by BW Businessworld magazine.
 He was also honored with the Marketer of the Year - FMCG Food award by the India Chapter of the International Advertising Association (IAA).

 In 2021, Jayen Mehta was awarded the Best CMO Award by Pitch and Exchange4Media.
 He was also included in the CMO Super 30 Honor Roll by the Internet and Mobile Association of India (IAMAI) in 2020.

 He has been listed in India TV's “Powerful Influencer 2020” list.
 In 2018, he received the Marketing Man of the Year Award from the Ahmedabad Management Association.

 In August 2023, the Indian chapter of the International Advertising Association (IAA) recognized him as the Marketer of the Year in the FMCG Food category.
 The Hindu Business Line awarded him the 2023 Iconic Changemaker Award.

-He was named in Campaign Asias 2024 Asia Pacific Power List, recognizing him as one of the region's influential and purposeful marketers.
+He was included in Campaign Asia's "Asia Pacific Power List" in 2024 and 2025, which profiles influential marketers in the region.
+In 2025, the International Advertising Association India Chapter named Mehta 'IAA Leader of the Year' in the FMCG segment at the IAA Leadership Awards.